Montgomery County Domestic Violence Attorney

 - Creation of fear of imminent harm

 According to Code 23 Pa.
 C.S.
 6101 officers have the ability to arrest an accused even without a warrant.
 An officer must first have reason to believe the accuser will cause harm again, evade arrest, or tamper with evidence.
-In this event it is crucial for the individual to have a defense attorney to protect their rights.
+In this event, it is crucial for the individual to have a defense attorney to protect their rights.

-Domestic Violence Defenses
+Defenses For Domestic Violence Charges

 Being accused of domestic violence is vastly different than being found guilty.
 If an individual is found guilty, there are serious penalties including fines and incarceration.
 The accused will also have a criminal record, face challenges in career advancement, and have to follow strict child custody arrangements.
 Before any of these life-altering decisions are made, a defense attorney will make sure you are protected every step of the way.